 Who Is at Risk for Shift Work Sleep Disorder?

-Gone untreated, shift work sleep disorder can lead to long-term health risks, including heart disease, weakened immunity and workplace injuries.
-Not everyone who works unconventional shifts experiences SWSD, however.
-It’s very preventable when you know how to identify the early signs:
+Gone untreated, shift work disorder can lead to long-term health risks, including heart disease, weakened immunity and workplace injuries.
+Not everyone who works unconventional shifts experiences SWSD, however, it is important to remember that different people are affected by shift work in different ways, and it is strongly advised that those who experience sleep problems get help, advice, and proper treatment or diagnosis from a sleep medicine specialist.
+It's very preventable when you know how to identify the early signs:

 - Irritability and mood swings